-Hurricane season 2013 began with tropical storm Andrea, which brought high winds, tornadoes, and record rainfall to portions of the southern and northeastern parts of the US.
+Hurricane kit season 2018 began with a tropical storm, which brought high winds, tornadoes, and record rainfall to portions of the southern and northeastern parts of the US.
 Fortunately, it didn’t cause massive amounts of damage but it was the first warning for residents of hurricane prone areas to get prepared for hurricane season.

 Everyone in these areas should already have a hurricane kit, but if you haven’t put one together yet or if you aren’t sure if your kit contains everything it should, we’ve made a helpful list of the top ten essentials that should be in your kit.

 Obviously, we assume that you will already have the need for shelter met, so we did not include that in this list.
 The good news is, if you have a hurricane kit put together ahead of time, you can simply take it with you to an alternate shelter if you have to leave your home.

 Water is your number one priority item to have in your hurricane kit!
 The easiest way to calculate your water needs is to plan on at least a gallon of water per person per day to be used for drinking, cooking, sanitation, and hygiene.
 A 72 hour supply of water is the bare minimum, but you should really stock a week to two weeks’ worth of water to have enough on hand.

 Easy ways to meet this need are to stock up on bottled water, store tap water in water safe jugs, and purchase a bathtub water bladder which can be filled within minutes and includes a siphon which allows you to only use what you need.
 Invest in a portable water filter which filters out viruses, cysts, protozoa, chemicals, and other contaminants.
 Berkey water filters is perfect for households, and it eliminates all of the contaminants that can make you gravely ill.
 Don’t forget water purification drops to sanitize water for drinking.